Henri Cochet: International success (1926–1927)

 In January 1926, Cochet defeated Henry Mayes for the New Courts of Cannes Championships and repeated this feat on the first day of February in the final of the Gallia L.T.C. of Cannes tournament.
 In March for his first Menton crown he engaged in a five set battle against Hungarian champion Béla von Kehrling and prevailed.
 Cochet again came short to win a triple crown the following week at the Parc Impérial where despite winning both doubles with Julie Vlasto and Italian champion Umberto de Morpurgo he dropped the singles to his latter doubles partner.
 A week later at the Côte d'Azur Championships he overcame Swiss champion Charles Aeschlimann in straights finishing the match with a love set.
 Cochet also won the mixed title with Helen Wills.
 At the 1926 French Championships in June he dethroned René Lacoste as the titleholder and reached the top spot again in the French rankings.
 A month later he clinched his first non-francophone title in the 1926 Wimbledon Championships doubles playing with Jacques Brugnon.
 In September the 1926 U.S. National Championships were invaded by the French top players and they each reached the quarterfinal stage.
 Their opponents were Americans Bill Tilden, Vincent Richards, Bill Johnston and Norris Williams.
 At the so-called "Black Thursday", three Americans yielded to the French, Cochet defeated Tilden, ending his six-year winning streak at Forest Hills and only lost to compatriot Lacoste who became the first foreign US champion since Laurence Doherty in 1903.
 Cochet was ranked in the top three in A. Wallis Myers 1926 World rankings and world second in doubles with Jean Borotra.

 He began his 1927 training in Cannes in January by collecting back-to-back series of French Riviera cups, including a triple crown victory at the Métropole Club and Carlton Club, and a doubles at the New Courts L.T.C.
 He continued with a triple crown at Gallia L.T.C. also in Cannes and a second triple feat at the Nice Lawn Tennis Club.
 Cochet triumphed at the doubles events at the Hotel Bristol of Beaulieu in mid-February.
-In Marseilles he was upset by Christian Boussus in the semi-finals.
+In Marseille he was upset by Christian Boussus in the semi-finals.
 In April at the Championnats de la Côte Basque of Pau he overcame Eduardo Flaquer in singles, and with Jacques Brugnon finished second behind the Spanish duo of Flaquer and Raimundo Morales-Marquez, while the mixed went also to Cochet and Germaine le Conte.
 In June the Four Musketeers held their second all-French doubles final of the 1927 French Championships where Cochet and Brugnon beat Borotra and Lacoste.